grodansparadis/vscp-doc-spec/class2.level1.phone.md

 ----

 ## Type=3 (0x03) - Ring
-    VSCP_TYPE_PHONE_RING
-This is a event indicating that there is a “ring” for this call.
+    VSCP_TYPE_PHONE_RINGThis is a event indicating that there is a “ring” for this call.

  | Byte | Description |
  | :----: | ----------- |